temporalio/documentation/docs/go/developer-guide-getting-started.md

 <DevelopActivityDefinitionInGo/>

-## Invoke an Activity Execution
+## Develop the call to spawn an Activity Execution

-import InvokeActivityExecutionInGo from "../content/how-to-invoke-an-activity-execution-in-go.md"
+import InvokeActivityExecutionInGo from "../content/how-to-spawn-an-activity-execution-in-go.md"

 <InvokeActivityExecutionInGo/>